AntyleYT/SATAIS/README.md

 # Smart Adaptive Text Artificial Intelligence System
+# Non-functionnal , don't use for now .
  SATAIS is a generative AI created by @antyle_yt

 **All the code is open-source and customisable**